mnit-rtmc/iris/docs/installation.md

 click "OK."
 Finally, click the "Import" button and the file should be imported.

-NOTE: When using the graphical method you may need to change the name and/or schema of the table to iris.nws_zones using another tool (e.g. psql or pgAdmin).
+NOTE: When using the graphical method you may need to change the name and/or schema of the table to cap.nws_zones using another tool (e.g. psql or pgAdmin).

 NOTE: Alert areas may change (NWS updates the file roughly every six months or), so it is important to keep them updated.
 Administrators should keep